 If your company is currently hosting on a cloud environment such as AWS, Azure, Digital Ocean, or Google, you can still obtain managed hosting services through a third-party provider.
 Many cloud hosting companies offer a managed hosting option.
 However, their packages may not meet all your website's unique needs, so it is recommended to shop around and compare options.
 Not all managed hosting services are equal.

 Hosting your website is complicated and time-consuming, so managed hosting is so essential for many organizations.
-Unleashed Technologies understands the nuances in web hosting, cloud hosting, managed hosting, and all the other options.
-If you still have lingering questions on what managed hosting service is best for your organization, Unleashed Technologies is happy to assist.
+Unleashed understands the nuances in web hosting, cloud hosting, managed hosting, and all the other options.
+If you still have lingering questions on what managed hosting service is best for your organization, Unleashed is happy to assist.